FractalAIResearchLabs/Fathom-R1/README.md

 ## 📊 Estimating Problem Difficulty and Response Quality

 To facilitate informed data curation, we utilize the **R1-Distill-14B** model to sample multiple response chains per question.
-Each response chain is truncated at **6000 tokens** — if a solution requires more than this limit, that sample is discarded.
-We define the **solve rate** as the fraction of chains that reach the correct answer within this truncation limit.
+We define the **solve rate** as the fraction of chains that reach the correct answer.
 This solve rate acts as a proxy for **problem difficulty** and acts as a useful metric for **data selection** during various training stages.

 ---